hopanoid/Enzyme-Reaction-Dynamics-Tutorial/docs/source/4-settle_system.rst

         verbosity    =   1,            !
 Level of information to be printed in mdout for selected QM atoms qmshake      =   0,            !
 Turn off shake on QM selected QM atoms /
-        &gau                           !
-Syntax for using Gaussian as external QM software method       = 'B3LYP',        !
+        &tc                            !
+Syntax for using TeraChem as external QM software method       = 'B3LYP',        !
 Choice of QM theory basis        = '6-31G*',       !
 Basis set
-        num_threads  =  94,            !
-Choice for number of CPU threads to use with Gaussian mem          = '64GB',         !
-Memory allocation to Gaussian QM calculations use_template =  0,             !
-No template specified for Gaussian input
+        ngpus        =  2,             !
+Choice for number of GPUs to use for TeraChem gpuids       = 0,1,            !
+Specify the GPU id's use_template =  0,             !
+No template specified for TeraChem input
-        dipole = 1,                    !
-Report dipole moment at each step /
+        /

 We have used a script to automtise the above step.
 If you are following these steps for the first time, do not run this script blindly.
 Be aware that it depends on the system to system, how much and which equilibration you need.
 Especially for a completely user-build system, unlike a crystal structure you need extra equiliration time.